nathanielalex/AbleWork_backend/README.md

 # AbleWork - Backend

 This is the backend of the AbleWork application.
-It is designed to handle various API requests and manage the database interactions.
+It is designed to handle various API requests and manage database interactions.
 Follow the steps below to get started with the project.

 ## Prerequisites